Giant Pool Balls

 * 1929 in Stockholm, Sweden

 The proportions of the Giant Pool Balls are based on the relationship between the diameter of a pool ball and the playing surface of an ordinary pool table.
-The original suggestion envisioned an unlimited number of spheres located throughout the municipality.
+The original suggestion envisioned an unlimited number of spheres located throughout the city.
 Each object was to be part of an imaginary whole, just as each location is a fragment of the city as a whole.1 However, given the resources available, this ambitious proposal had to be adapted to the circumstances of the 1977 exhibition, so that only a reduced version of three spheres was actually realised.
 As installed in the city of Münster, the relationship of the balls to each other would appear random, as if they had just been struck by a gigantic cue.
 The composition however was a conscious decision, their dynamic positioning suggesting the imagined motion of the balls, and enhanced by the movements of the surrounding sailing boats, cars, bicycles and joggers.

 1 Claes Oldenburg, Aus den Notizen über das Projekt Münster 1976–77.
 In: Klaus Bußmann and Kasper König (eds.), Skulptur Ausstellung in Münster 1977, exhib. cat.: Westfälisches Landesmuseum für Kunst und Kulturgeschichte, Münster, Münster 1977, 284–287, here 284.